ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

     - The optional fields are `description`, `ttl`, `region_pools`, `proxied`, `enabled`, `session_affinity`,  `session_affinity_ttl`, `steering_policy`:
         - `description`: the description of your Load Balancer.
         - `ttl`: time to live (TTL) of the DNS entry for the IP address returned by this load balancer.
-        - `region_pools`: a mapping of region/country codes to a list of pool IDs (ordered by their failover priority) for the given region.
+        - `region_pools`: a mapping of region and country codes to a list of pool IDs (ordered by their failover priority) for the region.
         - `proxied`: Control whether or not traffic should flow through the security and performance functions on CIS.
         - `enabled`: Whether to enable (the default) this load balancer.
         - `session_affinity`: valid values are `cookie`, `none`.